 Asking your lawyer for a quick personal injury settlement can be a mistake.
-As a Palm Springs personal injury lawyer I know the possible unfortunate consequences of trying to settle a personal injury case whether it is an
+As a Palm Springs personal injury lawyer I know the possible unfortunate consequences of trying to settle a personal injury case whether it is an auto accident case,

 slip and fall case, or a